 The health of your blood vessels is an important factor in developing cardiovascular disease.
 Intermittent fasting may help to reduce your risk of heart problems by creating stronger blood vessels.

-Researchers have found that intermittent fasting allows the blood vessels to become stronger and expand, and improve your blood pressure as a result.
+Researchers have found that intermittent fasting allows the blood vessels to become stronger and expand and improve your blood pressure as a result.
 Intermittent fasting may reduce inflammation and oxidative stress.
-This is important because lower oxidative stress helps to make nitrate levels rise.
-Nitrate is a natural chemical that helps blood vessels to expand, so it is crucial when it comes to the health of your blood vessels (24, 25).
+This is important because lower oxidative stress helps to make nitric oxide levels rise.

 Getting Started with Intermittent Fasting